AHMED-MAHMOUD-ABOURAIA/Weather-journal-app/README.md

-# Weather-journal-app
+# Weather Journal App project

 ### Project description:

 ##### This is my second Udacity Nanodegree project and it's all about:

 a responsive weather app that can be displayed in every kind of devices, this app inable users to enter there zip code and get the weather forcasting right away.

 ### Technologies used to create the project: